 Here are some to consider:

-As long as your team can easily collaborate, share assets, and track projects remotely, everything else will fall into place.
+As long as your remote team can easily collaborate, share assets, and track projects remotely, everything else will fall into place.

 Here are some things you should consider and let your team know your expectations: